* This was a commissioned article for Food24, initially appearing here.

-It’s no secret that gin is now “in”.
-There are now almost 100 artisanal gins available in South Africa…the number grows daily.
+It’s no secret that gin is now in.
+There are now over100 artisanal gins available in South Africa…the number grows daily.
 Having heard of New Harbour Distillery, I booked a tasting at their trendy Woodstock space.
 Married couple Nic and Andri are tour de force behind this local distillery and are quickly making waves in the industry.
 Nic is a chemical engineer who began his liquid alchemy 9 years ago by making ‘witblits’ and ‘mampoer’; he has thankfully now upgraded to making some of South Africa’s finest gin.
 They have a variety of offerings – most notably gins inspired by and infused with local ingredients.
 I asked Nic where his 101 Guide to Distilling South African Botanicals was; he quickly laughed, noting that because such books don’t exist they have the pleasure of (a lot of) experimenting.

-Just before entering the gates of the historical Groot Constantia Wine Farm you’ll find High Constantia tucked away on your right.
+Just before entering the gates of the historic Groot Constantia Wine Farm you’ll find High Constantia tucked away on your right.
 Owner David Van Niekerk is an entertainer and raconteur of note.
 He is the General Manager, viticulturist, fork-lift driver…and pretty much everything else at the farm (one of the only privately-owned farms in the Valley).
 He manages around 10 hectares of grapes (there being 420 hectares in Constantia in total), and I visited for a tasting.

 The Springboks had just lost a match: David was suitably unimpressed.
 The only way to rectify the situation was to drown the frustration with some bubbly.
 High Constantia is most known for its MCC and David has put in a lot of work to achieve what he calls the perfect bubbly – extra-dry, and in glass, having a ‘ring of mousse and slow-rising bubbles’.
 Two glasses of champagne and two G&T’s later, we started on his still wines.
 The Sauvignon Blanc and Cabernet Franc are certainly worth writing home about.